vineet-kld/rent-a-flat/README.md

 # Website: Rent-a-flat

-This website is to search and rent the flats avilable in the customer's area.
+This website is to search and rent the flats available in the customer's area.

 ## The Home Page
 <img src="/Rent-a-Flat/Screenshot/00-homepage.png">